-The Utah Warriors re-signed Eagle prop, Paul Mullen, for the 2023 Major League Rugby season.
-The 31-year-old tighthead prop is 6’0″ and 275 lbs.
+The Utah Warriors re-signed Eagle prop, Paul Mullen, for the 2024 Major League Rugby season.
+Paul, who will be 32 years old this week, plays tighthead prop and is 6’0″ and 275 lbs.

 Paul played 748 minutes in 16 matches, starting 10, for the Utah Warriors in 2022.
 He then played with the USA Falcons in the Toyota Challenge against the Toyota Cheetahs and Pumas before traveling to Dubai to play in the World Rugby 2023 Rugby World Cup Final Qualification tournament against Kenya, Hong Kong, and Portugal.